 I met John Andrisani in 1995 in my role as Natural Golf’s communication director.
-Then, our biggest marketing problem was getting some legitimate media recognition of Moe Norman’s golfing genius after which Natural Golf was modeled.
+Then, our biggest marketing problem was getting some legal media recognition of Moe Norman’s golfing genius after which Natural Golf was modeled.

-We went on to develop a fun relationship, though one of the most almost memorable was a well liquefied get together in the cellar of New York’s 21 Club.
+We went on to develop a fun relationship, though one of the most memorable was a well liquefied get together in the cellar of New York’s 21 Club.
 We were in John Andrisani’s element.

-In his role as Senior Editor of Golf Magazine and author of a multitude of books on the subject of golf he lent our efforts an authentic air.
+In his role as Senior Editor of Golf Magazine and author of a multitude of books on the subject of golf, he lent our efforts an authentic air.

-In time, we headed to different points of the compass, but recently when Todd Graves engaged me to put some more pep in the PR engine of the Moe’s Way to Play that Graves Golf presents as The Single Plane Solution, I re-connected with John.
+In time, we headed to different points of the compass, but recently when Todd Graves engaged me to put some more pep in the PR engine of the Moe’s Way to Play that Graves Golf presents as The Single Plane Solution, I reconnected with John.